Some of the Flagship Programmes by Government of India (GOI) are :

-- In 1999, the Department of Drinking Water Supply launched “Total Sanitation Campaign (TSC)’ which is a demand-responsive, community-oriented, low subsidy programme in a project mode.
+- In 1999, the Department of Drinking Water Supply launched “Total Sanitation Campaign (TSC)’ which is a demand-responsive, community-oriented, low subsidy program in a project mode.

-- The objective of TSC was attaining 100% sanitation coverage in terms of household, schools and anganwadi toilets and also providing hygiene education to the people.
+- The objective of TSC was attaining 100% sanitation coverage regarding household, schools and Anganwadi toilets and also providing hygiene education to the people.

 Backward Regions Grant Fund (BRGF):

-- The Backward Regions Grant Fund (BRGF) has replaced the Rashtriya Sam Vikas Yojana (RSVY) in order to provide a more participative approach through involvement of PRIs.
+- The Backward Regions Grant Fund (BRGF) has replaced the Rashtriya Sam Vikas Yojana (RSVY) to provide a more participative approach through the involvement of PRIs.